Amr-Sameh/chat_app/documentation/Documentation.md

 ### Deploy Project
 - create `chat_app_db` database
 - copy `.env.development` or `.env.production` as `.env` depending on your environment
-- you may need to change databae credentials in `.env` file
+- you may need to change database credentials in `.env` file
 - `composer install`
-- `php artisan migrate` or `php artisan project:install` this command will run migrations and seeders
+- `php artisan migrate` or `php artisan project:install` this command will run migrations and seeders (if exist)
 - npm install
 - `npm run dev` or `npm run prod` depending on your environment
 - run laravel worker :